Jane Dee Hull

-Jane Dee Hull (August 8, 1935 – April 16, 2020) was an American politician and educator who was the 20th governor of Arizona from 1997 to 2003.
-She ascended to the office following the resignation of Fife Symington; Hull was elected in her own right in 1998 and served one term, before being term-limited in 2002 and was succeeded by Janet Napolitano.
-She was the first woman formally elected as Governor of Arizona, and the second woman to serve in the office after Rose Mofford.
+Jane Dee Hull (August 8, 1935 – April 16, 2020) was an American politician and educator.
+She was the 20th governor of Arizona, serving from 1997 to 2003.
+She ascended to the office following the resignation of Fife Symington; Hull was elected in her own right in the 1998 Arizona gubernatorial election over Paul Johnson and served one term before being constitutionally term-limited in 2002, succeeded by Janet Napolitano.
+She was the first woman formally elected as Governor of Arizona, and the second woman to serve in the office, after Rose Mofford.
 She was a member of the Republican Party.

-A native of Kansas City, Missouri, Hull was a graduate of the University of Kansas with a degree in education.
-Hull worked as an elementary school teacher while her husband studied to become an obstetrician.
-She moved to Arizona with her husband, Terry, in 1962 where he began working on the Navajo Nation, while Jane raised the couple's four children and taught English.
-In 1964, the family moved to Phoenix, where she continued to raise her family.
-A decade later, she started her political career, and became involved with Republican women groups, in addition to volunteering on political campaigns.

-In 1978, Hull was elected to her first political office, as a member of the Arizona House of Representatives.
-During her tenure in office, she would become House Majority Whip and Speaker of the House.
-In 1994, she was elected to the office of Secretary of State of Arizona, becoming the first Republican to hold the office in more than six decades.
-After ascending to the office of Governor of Arizona following Fife Symington's resignation, Hull was elected Governor in 1998 over former Mayor of Phoenix Paul Johnson, in a landslide election.
-Hull was constitutionally barred from running for a second full term in 2002, and retired from public service.
+Prior to becoming governor, she was also a member of the Arizona House of Representatives, House Majority Whip, Speaker of the House, and Secretary of State of Arizona, becoming the first Republican to hold the office in more than six decades.

 Early life and career

 Hull was born Jane Dee Bowersock in Kansas City, Missouri, the daughter of Mildred (Swenson) and Justin Bowersock, an editor of The Kansas City Star newspaper.
 Hull graduated from the University of Kansas with a degree in education.
-She taught elementary school in Kansas while her husband was a public health physician there.
-She moved to Arizona in 1962, first to the Navajo Nation, and later to Phoenix.
+She taught elementary school in Kansas, and her husband, Terry, studied to become an obstetrician.

+She moved to Arizona in 1962 with her husband, where he began working with the Navajo Nation while she raised the couple's four children and taught English.
+The family then relocated to Phoenix.

-After hearing a Barry Goldwater speech, she campaigned for him in the United States presidential election in 1964.
+After hearing a Barry Goldwater speech, Hull campaigned for him in the 1964 United States presidential election.